rockysx27/airline-tycoon-hd-patcher/README.md

 ---------------------DISCLAIMER--------------------

 V6 DATA will break the game if patch is below v2.0.0. v.2.0.0 only works on Polish version currently.
+This is because I made some duplication error I need to fix on the other languages.
+The dubbings for russian portuguese and spanish might be incomplete on version 1.9.0 due to the way it should be done will be fixed in 2.0.0.

 ---------------------DISCLAIMER--------------------